• Courses

 <iframe src="https://www.youtube.com/embed/QfUSKYJz5QE" width="560" height="315" title="YouTube video player" enablejsapi="true" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; picture-in-picture" allowfullscreen></iframe>

-Or by decorating iframe’s src with “enablejsapi=1”, for example:
+Or by decorating the iframe’s src with “enablejsapi=1”, for example:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QfUSKYJz5QE?enablejsapi=1" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; picture-in-picture" allowfullscreen></iframe>

-However, I have noticed various situations where this built-in tracking is just not able to notice the embedded Youtube video player and track respective engagement.
+However, I have noticed various situations where this built-in tracking is just not able to notice the embedded YouTube video player and track the respective engagement.

 Go to GA4 Admin > Data Streams > Gear Icon > disable Video Engagement tracking.
 After you did that, let’s continue with the setup.

-Also, in this blog post, I presume that you have already installed GA4 in your GTM container.
-This means that you already have the GA4 configuration tag created.
+Also, in this blog post, I presume you have already installed GA4 in your GTM container.
+This means that you already have the Google tag created.

 track youtube video with google tag manager